HESA Shahed 136

 The HESA Shahed 136 (شاهد ۱۳۶, lit.
 'Witness 136'), also known by its Russian designation Geran-2 (Герань-2, lit.
-'Geranium-2'), is an Iranian-designed loitering munition, also referred to as a kamikaze drone or suicide drone, in the form of an autonomous pusher-propelled drone.
+'Geranium-2'), is an Iranian-designed one-way attack drone, also known as a kamikaze drone or suicide drone, in the form of an autonomous pusher-propelled drone.
 It is designed and manufactured by the Iranian state-owned corporation HESA in association with Shahed Aviation Industries.

 The munition is designed to attack ground targets from a distance.
 The drone is typically fired in multiples from a launch rack.
 The first public footage of the drone was released in December 2021.
-Russia has made much use of the Shahed 136/Geran-2 in its invasion of Ukraine, especially in strikes against Ukrainian infrastructure, and mass-produces its own version.
+Russia has made much use of the Shahed 136/Geran-2 in the Russo-Ukrainian war, especially in strikes against Ukrainian infrastructure, and mass-produces its own version.

+In response to the effectiveness of the drones, Ukraine developed its own Shahed-136 analogs in 2025 for long-range strikes.
+The Ukrainian Batyar was announced by DeepStrikeTech in May 2025 and the American-European Artemis ALM-20 was announced in October 2025.
+Drones with a similar shape to the ALM-20 were used in strikes in the Moscow and Rostov-on-Don regions, while a drone similar to the Batyar was seen in a strike on the Ust-Luga oil export terminal.

+In December 2025, the U.S. military announced it had developed the LUCAS drone, a clone of the Shahed 136 developed from reverse engineering the Iranian-designed HESA Shahed 136, and deployed a squadron in the Middle East.
+LUCAS's first officially confirmed use was in February 2026, against the Islamic Republic of Iran Armed Forces during the 2026 Iran war.